RazorBest/crypto-homework-guide/README.md

-# Guide for first homework of the cryptography course
+# Guide for the first homework of the cryptography course

 This is an assigmnent for the cryptography course.
 We have to implement some chose ciphertext attacks in a client-server model.
 We are given the source code of the server, server.py.
 If we look at it, the server gives us 2 options: